Dozens of Israeli settlers storm Al-Aqsa complex in Jerusalem

-Dozens of Israeli settlers on Monday forced their way into the Al-Aqsa Mosque complex in occupied East Jerusalem, according to a Palestinian agency.

-In a statement, the Islamic Endowment Department in Jerusalem said that 63 settlers broke into the flashpoint site guarded by Israeli police.
+In a statement, the Islamic Endowment Department in Jerusalem said about 100 settlers broke into the flashpoint site guarded by Israeli police.

 Usually, Israeli settlers storm the complex every day in the morning and afternoon through its Al-Mughrabi Gate, southwest of the mosque.

-Israeli police began allowing the settler incursions in 2003, despite repeated condemnations from the Islamic Endowment Department in Jerusalem.
+Israeli police began allowing the settler incursions in 2003, despite repeated condemnations from the Islamic Endowment Department.

 Israel occupied East Jerusalem, where Al-Aqsa is located, during the 1967 Arab-Israeli War.
 It annexed the entire city in 1980, a move never recognized by the international community.